KyeraFrancis/NLP_Classification_Sentiment_analysis/README.md

 ## Bottom Line Up Front (BLUF)

 This project aims to develop a classification model that leverages Natural Language Processing (NLP) to accurately categorize Reddit posts into specific subreddits., then gauge the sentiment of each group.
-The primary focus is on military-related subreddits such as United States Army ('army') and United States Marine Corps ('usmc'), along with mental health-related subreddits like 'schizophrenic' and 'bipolar'.
+The primary focus is on military-related subreddits such as United States Army ('army') and United States Marine Corps ('usmc'), along with mental health-related subreddits like 'schizophrenia' and 'bipolar'.
 [Introduction](#introduction)

 ### [Goals](#objectives)